yossileiter/FlightGear-Simulator/README.md

 Download the simulator from `http://home.flightgear.org/`

-Make sure you have the file `generic_small.xml` in `/usr/share/games/flightgear/Protocol/`.

 - Run `make` in Terminal from the library `/FlightGear-Simulator/include`.

 - Then launch the program `./main`.

-The `main` file reads the commands from `FlightInstructions.txt` file.
+The program reads the commands from `FlightInstructions.txt` file.
+in addition, the command `make` copy the file `generic_small.xml` into `/usr/share/games/flightgear/Protocol/`.

 > Note that there is a problem with the Heading indicator so that it is not continuously updated, which may affect the direction of the plane